exercism/automated-tests/docs/interface.md

 - `error`: The test errored

-The `message` key is optional and can be used to display human-readable error messages.
+The per-test `message` key can be used to display human-readable error messages.
 Presume that whatever is written here will be displayed to the student.
+If there is no error message, either set the value to `null` or omit the key entirely.

 **We will provide a Ruby script that converts JUnit to this JSON output, which you can add as a final step of your Docker images, if you prefer to use an existing format.**